JUNSAKWON

 “Hap” is harmony or balance, “Ki” denotes the essence of power/energy/spirit and “Do” means the way/path/method.
 The Way of Coordinated Power and Spirit.

-JUNSAKWON, A HAPKIDO FIGHTING METHOD
+JUNSAKWON, A HAPKIDO COMBATIVES METHOD

 Joint locks and submission grappling are a strong part of the training as well as throwing and takedowns.